It's Not Easy Taking Action on Climate Change

 Austin Whitman

-Austin Whitman is the CEO of Climate Neutral.
-He started working on climate change and clean energy 17 years ago and believes companies and consumers must do more to eliminate carbon emissions.
-When he's not building Climate Neutral, he's a dad, a husband, and an amateur at many hobbies.
+Austin Whitman is the CEO of The Change Climate Project.
+He started working on climate and clean energy 19 years ago and believes companies and individuals can make a huge difference for the climate if they're just shown how.
+When he's not engrossed in organization-building, he's probably with his family or being an amateur at one of his many hobbies.

 Recommended Posts